jnv/lists/README.md

 # Lists

-List of lists curated on GitHub
+List of lists (of lists) curated on GitHub

 ## Technical